jfrog/artifactory-gradle-plugin/README.md

 </details>

 ---
-## 📦 Usage
+## 🚀 Usage
-Deploy the project artifacts and build info by running:
+Deploy the project artifacts and build info to Artifactory by running:
 ```bash
 ./gradlew artifactoryPublish
 ```